Last Updated on April 8, 2021 by queenie mak

 - Less pollution

-- Take advantage of long-term accommodation discount for Airbnb
+- Take advantage of long-term accommodation discount

 - Enjoy a new place and not rushing through it